okirch/freemap/README.md

 having to watch it go through *all* the necessary paces.

 ```
-  freemap init
+  freemap init my_scan
 ```

-This will initialize the current directory as a scan project.
-You can then go on and configure your scan:
+This will initialize the current directory as a scan project, and place a configuration file in there called `project.conf`.
+You can edit this file directly, or you can use `freemap` to change settings for you.

 ```
   freemap add-targets 192.168.1.0/24